 Have you wondered how long should online videos be?
 Humans have short attention spans, and if you really want to capture the viewer’s gaze and have them take in your message, you have to respect their time.
 Videos of around 30 seconds are the best option for Instagram because they’re long enough to get any message across without feeling too intrusive to the consumer.
 Twitter and Facebook videos should also be as short as possible because users like to watch, like, and move on quickly, while YouTube allows for more in-depth, longer content.

 17) Close to 50% of online users search for product videos before they make a purchase.

 Instead of going in blind, most users research the products they like before committing to a purchase.
 Online reviews are the most common way to figure out whether something is worth buying, but a lot of users also watch videos made by the company that sells the product.

-18) 85% of all internet users in the U.S.A. watched online video content monthly on any of their devices.
+18) 85% of all internet users in the United States watch online video content at least monthly on any device.

 All online video consumption statistics indicate that consumers spend a lot of time watching video content on different devices.
 Optimizing websites and videos for both mobile and desktop is important for any company that wants to make its content easily available to users.